PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing: Introduction

-Existing methods address the challenges of 3D head reconstruction through various forms of prior constraints and supervision.
-Early approaches such as ROME~\cite{rome} relied on strong geometric constraints via mesh-based 3D Morphable Models (3DMMs), limiting realism and expressiveness.
-GAN-based methods~\cite{eg3d, panohead} leveraged large-scale 2D datasets and adversarial losses to synthesize realistic outputs, but often struggle with identity preservation and robustness under extreme viewpoints.
-GAGAvatar~\cite{gagavatar} introduced a dual-lifting strategy trained on multi-frame video data, which improves reconstruction quality near the input view but fails to generalize well to more diverse angles.
-The Large Avatar Model (LAM)~\cite{lam} employs multi-frame video supervision within a transformer-based architecture, achieving strong frontal reconstructions but still exhibiting degradation for views far from the input.
-LGM~\cite{lgm} employs a multi-view diffusion prior, but still falls short of the realism required for high-quality human head synthesis.
+In previous works, these challenges we're aimed to be addressed through various approaches: One of the early methods, ROME \cite{rome}, relies on a strong geometric prior through mesh-based 3D morphable models, offering a great consistency, but with limited realism especially in complex regions such as hair.
+GAN-based methods~\cite{eg3d, panohead, spherehead} leverage large-scale 2D datasets and adversarial losses, offering great perceptual realism.
+However, GANs are notoriously difficult to train and often require inversion for reconstruction, which limits identity preservation.
+GAGAvatar \cite{gagavatar}, on the other hand, uses a dual-lifting Gaussian Splatting pipeline trained on multi-frame video data, leading to highly realistic outputs.
+The dual-lifting strategy, however, limits 3D consistency, leading to unrealistic outputs when viewing angles differ from the input.
+The Large Avatar Model (LAM)~\cite{lam} instead adapts a transformer-based architecture, achieving strong reconstructions for frontal inputs but exhibiting similar shortcomings as GAGAvatar.
+LGM~\cite{lgm} employs a generalized multi-view diffusion prior, which is incredibly versatile, but not able to produce the high-realism outputs required for human head synthesis.

-To overcome these limitations, we propose a novel architecture combining real multi-view data from Nersemble \cite{nersemble}, artificial multi-view head data from Cafca \cite{cafca}, and diverse single-view images from FFHQ \cite{ffhq} to achieve the best trade-off between diversity and strong 3D consistency.
-Our approach employs a dual-branch encoder integrating intermediate DINOv2 features \cite{dinov2, lam} with a task-specific Vision Transformer (ViT) \cite{vit}.
-Our view-agnostic ViT-Decoder exclusively cross-attends to 2D features, lifting their information into 3D regions.
-Critically, to train our 3D deocder pipeline, our method replaces conventional perceptual and reconstruction losses, such as LPIPS, SSIM, or L1, with the supervision of powerful foundational models: DINOv2 and SAM2.1~\cite{sam2}.
-Surprisingly, this departure from traditional objectives leads to more robust and generalized training signals, ultimately enhancing both visual fidelity and 3D consistency.